alex-wurm-Cornell-computer-science/Cornell_CS_3110_Final_Project_Monopoly/INSTALL.md

 * wallet
   * Prints the amount of cash being held by the current player
 * items
+  * Prints the cards every player possesses.
+* build `<phrase>`
+  * Used to specify the property to build houses/hotels on.
+  * To build houses, type "build houses".
+To build hotels, type "build hotels"
+  * Enter the name of the property to build on.
+  * Enter the number of houses/hotels to build
+* inventories
-  * Prints the properties owned by all players
+  * Prints the properties owned by all the players